eonian-core/farm/README.md

 ## Deployment

-The eployment process focused on implementing GitOps practices.
+The deployment process focused on implementing GitOps practices.
 Basically, it means all master (main) builds go to production directly.
 For a web application, PRs also deploy to a preview environment.

 ### Deployed Apps